-Among many, one such form of violation of rights that takes place as a cultural practice is Female Genital Mutilation (FGM) In the past decades, 200 million girls in 30 countries have experienced this gross violation of right to bodily integrity and health.
+Among many, one such form of violation of rights that takes place as a cultural practice is Female Genital Mutilation (FGM) In the past decades, 200 million girls in 30 countries have experienced this gross violation of the right to bodily integrity and health.

-Female Genital Mutilation refers to a non-medical, cultural practice considered as a rite of passage to womanhood.
+Female Genital Mutilation refers to a nonmedical, cultural practice considered a rite of passage to womanhood.
 To clarify the terminology: ‘female genital mutilation’ is the phrase currently used by UN agencies, including the WHO.
 This is to identify the ritual cutting of the female genitals.
 It is a major health risk as viewed by United Nations conventions and declarations and by the WHO.

 This is the phrase currently used by UN agencies, including the WHO.
 The WHO has divided female genital mutilation into four broad categories – ‘Clitoridectomy,’ ‘Excision,’ ‘Infibulation’ and ‘Piercing or Pricking.’

 This is the most commonly used term.
-However, it has been said that women might find this term offensive and shocking who have never found this practice as mutilation.
+However, it has been said that women who might find this term offensive and shocking have never found this practice as mutilation.

-This is done in order to make her sexually appealing and loyal to the man.
+This is done to make her sexually appealing and loyal to the man.
 At the same time, it allows men to practice infidelity.
 These compelling reasons make possible the continuity of the practice.

-The case study of Sierra Leone and Cote d’Ivoire brings forth reasons for the pervasive nature of the practice of female genital mutilation.
+The case study of Sierra Leone and Côte d’Ivoire brings forth reasons for the pervasive nature of the practice of female genital mutilation.
 UNICEF report pointed out the degree of discrepancy between the low support for FGM/C and the high prevalence of its practice.

 This poses a great challenge towards reducing/ eradicating the practice.
 Most importantly, secret societies play a significant role.
 The ritual is so culturally embedded and deeply rooted that women consider it as the only way to womanhood.

-National and international policies and legislation condemning the centuries-old traditional practice can be effective too.
+National and international policies and legislation condemning the centuries-old traditional practice can be effective, too.

 In my concluding observations, I would like to say that I agree with Zainab.
-The practitioners of Female Genital Mutilation have great power and responsibility in eliminating and mitigating the effects of inhumane and insensitive tradition.
+The practitioners of Female Genital Mutilation have great power and responsibility in eliminating and mitigating the effects of inhumane and insensitive traditions.

-Women's Web is an open platform that publishes a diversity of views.
-Individual posts do not necessarily represent the platform's views and opinions at all times.
-If you have a complementary or differing point of view, sign up and start sharing your views too!
+Women's Web is an open platform that publishes a diversity of views, individual posts do not necessarily represent the platform's views and opinions at all times.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!